Preamble / required packages

 Notice that we've exploited our prior knowledge of the physics of this problem in order to put the problem into a linear form.
 This represents a sort of feature engineering where we've used an inductive bias to make the problem easier to solve.

-Notice that our Hamiltonian contains a double sum, which indexes into two matrices.
-Rather than keeping track of two indices, we can flatten the matrices into vectors, and use a single index.
+Notice that our Hamiltonian contains a double sum, which indexes into $J$ and the outer product matrix $\mathbf{X}^{(i)}$.
+Rather than keeping track of two indices, we can convert this into a single sum by flattening these matrices into vectors, alloing us to use a single index over all products of the indices $j$ and $k4

-Flattening over features space is a common technique in machine learning, which we previously used in order to apply PCA to image data.
+Flattening features into a single multiindex is a common technique in machine learning, which we previously used in order to apply PCA to image data.

 X_all = microstates[:, :, None] * microstates[:, None, :] # outer product creates neighbor matrix